ColleDK/ShellProject_V2/README.md

 ### How to Download ###
 1. Download the zip-file and extract it
 2. Open your terminal and change the directory to the extracted location ( extractedLocation/ShellProject/ )
-3. Compile the main file with gcc main.c (if you want specified name do gcc -o _name_ main.c)
+3. Compile the main file with gcc shellProject.c (if you want specified name do gcc -o _name_ shellProject.c)
 4. Run the compiled version with ./a.out (or if you have specified a name do ./name)

 ### Implemented features ###